Major Wadcock: (slaps) For God's sake, pull yourself together man! I lost 120 men and two toes in Malaya! You don't see

 - Eyeshield 21: Sakuraba gets one of these (specifically a punch) from Takami in after ranting that he has wasted five years of his life on football and that he should just quit the team and stop making a mockery of himself.

 - Inuyasha: Rin asks Sesshoumaru if he'll remember her after she dies, he recites this trope.

 - Mermaid Melody Pichi Pichi Pitch: Hanon and Rina give Lucia more than one of these speeches.

 - This speech, almost to the word, was the climax of one episode of Rozen Maiden; it was delivered to the protagonist, a Hikikomori named Jun, by his sister.

 - In Toradora! after snapping at Yasuko about her being the source of his failures, Ryuji later calms down and admits to Taiga that it is actually the opposite: Ryuji has always thought that if he had never been born, Yasuko would have finished high school and have a better life.
 Taiga immediately goes off on him for saying such a thing.
 In fact she gets a little too upset at him, and almost grants his wish, sending him over into the river.

-- Neon Genesis Evangelion: Butt Monkey Shinji Ikari gets a variation of this from Misato in.
-Then per usual for Neon Genesis Evangelion, it's subverted unpleasantly, the first time, in that Shinji is moping after killing Kaoru, and Misato tells him that people with low survival drives don't deserve to live and that in killing the one person who's been nice to him in months, Shinji did the right thing.
-Naturally, it just sent him right over the edge into full on breakdown.
+- Neon Genesis Evangelion: Shinji Ikari gets a variation of this from Misato in.
+It's subverted unpleasantly, the first time, in that Shinji is moping after killing Kaworu, and Misato tells him that people with low survival drives don't live for long and that Shinji did the right thing.
+However it makes him feel worse.
 The verbal chastising that she gave him in End of Evangelion was spot on, though.
 It actually managed to get him moving again for the moment.